holoviz/holoviz/doc/background.rst

 Background: Why PyViz?
 ======================

-Many of the activities of a data scientist or analyst require visualization, but it can be difficult to assemble a set of tools that cover all of the tasks involved.
+Many of the activities of an engineer, scientist, or analyst require visualization, but it can be difficult to assemble a set of tools that cover all of the tasks involved.
 Initial exploration needs to be in a flexible, open-ended environment where it is simple to try out and test